-Co-Chair: Myrick Gafford, Teresa Lorts and Danny Mladan
+Co-Chair: Myrick Gafford, Dan Lorts and Danny Mladan

 Although we are in a neighborhood, we are still in a rural area.
 There is wildlife all around us.
 Coyotes, Bobcats, Skunks and rabbits are everywhere and can carry many diseases including rabies.
 If you spot any wild animal please leave it alone and if you feel you are in danger, call animal control or the Sheriff, DO NOT try to capture.
 We also have had many poisonous spiders including Brown recluse and Black Widows in our area.
 Just make sure the kids are aware not to touch or play with any spiders.
 We have lots of good spiders too that eat bugs so take some time to learn the differences and don't squish the good ones.